FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

-*what was the feedback?
-Who did it come from?*

 Feedback from Jiadong Lou and Chelsea Luo:

 "Great sketch.
 You can add extra buttons to start and reset the personality test.
 The voice input includes not only numbers but also other categories, which is good. "